top of page

 It is a sleep training method that is used to help babies and young children learn to sleep through the night.
 It involves gradually increasing the amount of time that a child is left alone to fall asleep, while also providing comfort and reassurance at regular intervals.

-Who is the Ferber Method right for?
+Why is the Ferber Method or Controlled Crying used?

 Lots of babies struggle to fall asleep without being fed or rocked to sleep, which isn't always a problem when it's just the start of the night, but very often babies wake multiple times a night needing the same assistance to then get back to sleep.